LukasNord/StarWars-API/README.md

 ## Thoughts and Feels:

 1.)
 Would arrange my DB differently to only store URLs, but I learned about indexing with Mongoose- so that was good.

 2.)
 I like Material and want to imlement more of it across the project.

+3.)
+Breaking the cards into templates that get referenced based on resource type was clever and would help keep things a bit more organized and broken apart.